expede/EIPs/EIPS/eip-code-translations.md

 Provide a simplified and layman-accessible explanation of the EIP.

-An on-chain system for registering and converting machine-efficient codes into human-readable strings in arbitrary languages
+An on-chain system for registering and converting machine-efficient codes into human-readable strings in arbitrary languages.

 ## Abstract
 A short (~200 word) description of the technical issue being addressed.